xKDR/CRRao.jl/README.md

 **Why one should use CRRao in Julia over lm in R?**

-We took `mtcars` data and fit a simple linear regression using `lm` in `R` for 100000 using the following code and it took about 21.1 seconds
+We took `mtcars` data and fit a simple linear regression using `lm` in `R` for 100000 times using the following code and it took about 21.1 seconds

 ```{R}
 > start = Sys.time()